Community Solar Pilot Program

 - Include significant consumer protections, including prohibition against unreasonable fees and clear contract disclosure requirements; and

-- Allow the Commission Staff to collect necessary data to study the impact on Maryland’s electricity grid over the three-year pilot program.
+- Allow the Commission Staff to collect necessary data to study the impact on Maryland’s electricity grid over the seven-year pilot program.

 Individual community solar projects will be operated by subscriber organizations (which can include utilities, retail electricity suppliers, solar developers, etc.) that are approved by the Public Service Commission (application form here) and the electric company serving the location of each project.
 The template for the community solar contract disclosure form (along with instructions), can be found here.

 For more information, please see Frequently Asked Questions.